ACT Research Horizontal Logo

 DEALERS: The confusion surrounding HD Omnibus had California dealers questioning if they would be punished for selling legacy or EPA engines to customers out of state.
 In early 2024, CARB provided guidance for California dealers grappling with this question—they can sell a non-HD Omnibus compliant engine into other states under certain conditions.
 With additional states phasing in with MY 2026, additional questions from dealers will likely arise, but hopefully compliant engine availability will increase and no longer be a concern.

 CARRIERS AND FLEETS: HD Omnibus means more expensive trucks.
 While we do not expect the same price impact that hits in 2027 when the EPA’s rule comes into play, a 75% reduction in NOx emissions still means additional cost.
+While the other HD Omnibus states can no longer enforce the rule, since the OEMs agreed to comply in California, fleets in California may still see some price increases.

 SUMMARY: